-- Applicants seeking institutional endorsement from Waterloo can request electronic copies of their Waterloo and non-Waterloo transcripts* at no charge by completing the McCall MacBain - applicant transcript request form by September 17, 2020 by 4:00 pm.
+- Applicants seeking institutional endorsement from Waterloo can request electronic copies of their Waterloo and non-Waterloo transcripts* at no charge by completing the McCall MacBain - applicant transcript request form by September 15, 2021.
 Late requests will not be processed.
-GSPA will only fullfill transcript requests for students who have already created an application in the McCall MacBain online application portal (see Step 1).
+GSPA will only fulfil transcript requests for students who have already created an application in the McCall MacBain online application portal (see Step 1).

 *provided transcripts were declared and submitted as part of the Waterloo admission application